griffio/griffio.github.io/knowledgebase.md

 The focus is on sourcing not on filtering
 Hiring for potential
 Fill the blind spots
-There is business need for it
+There is a business need for it
 - e.g Bitly are a Python shop but are using GoLang to solve problems that Python is less suited for
 Attracting new developers with ideas rather than relying on incumbent developers that keep it the same Therefore hiring is encouraged to be diverse